The Hidden Cost of “Value Engineering”

 If the answers don’t hold up, neither will the product.

-The best public landscapes are the ones that still look great decades later.
+The best public landscapes still look great decades later.
 They weren’t value engineered into mediocrity.
-They were built to last – intelligently specified, carefully delivered, and proudly maintained.
+They were built to last – comprehensively specified, carefully delivered, and proudly maintained.
+That’s the standard we should be aiming for.

 NEWS ARCHIVE